-The White Temple is equal parts terrifying and beautiful.
-Though with all the fascination about the place is draws in huge crowds of tourists throughout the day.
-It is said that over a million people visit the Wat Rong Khun each year which is huge as Chiang Rai isn’t a city that is on the main backpacker trail in Thailand.
-Though, to make the most out of your visit you will need to time it well so you miss out on the crazy number of tour buses that show up about the same time each day.
+The White Temple is equally terrifying and beautiful.
+Though with all the fascination about the place it draws in huge crowds of tourists throughout the day.
+It is said that over a million people visit Wat Rong Khun each year which is huge as Chiang Rai isn’t a city that is on the main backpacker trail in Thailand.
+Though, to make the most out of your visit you will need to time it well so you miss out on the crazy number of tour buses that show up at about the same time each day.

 The White Temple In Chiang Rai: All You Need To Know About Visiting